grizzie17/Rollator-Vision/README.md

 # Rollator-Sensors #

-Sonic sensors for a Rollator (Walker).
+Ultrasonic sensors for a Rollator (Walker).
 The goal is to provide assistance for visually impared individuals that must use a walker and thus can not use a blind cane.

 The first test unit will be married to a `Medline Empower Rollator Walker`.